Alerting subscribers in real time over phone lines E1 G.703

 Call System Performance

-The main parameters affecting the total time of subscriber calling are the number of E1 streams, number of subscribers to be alerted and length of the phrase.
+The main parameters affecting the total time of subscriber calling are the number of E1 links, number of subscribers to be alerted and length of the phrase.

 For example the estimated time of calling 3000 subscribers with the phrase length of 10 seconds will be 43 minutes.
 This figure includes “subscriber is busy” and “subscriber does not reply” commands.
 The number of replies is 88%.